The Beginner’s Guide to Google Ad Grants | 2024 Updated

 When the relevance of your ads is improved, your audience will find them more interesting.
-This means that there will be less wasted impressions on your ads.
+This means that there will be fewer wasted impressions on your ads.
 That translates into higher conversion rates and CTR rates.
 When your CTR increases, your Quality Score will also improve.

 3. Pay attention to campaigns and ad groups